rvilca/rvilca.github.io/index.md

 ### _Current Projects_
 **Microfluidic Bioprinter:** As our capstone project, a group of classmates and I are creating a bioprinter capable of printing microfluidic structures out of hydrogel.
 We are currently modifying a 3D-printer to use a piezo-electric pump, solenoid valve, and an adjustable laser to extrude and cure material into the desired shape with modified G-Code.
 (Spring, 2021)

 **Spreadro:** For the 2021 MakeMIT Hardware Hackathon, I collaborated with a team of three to design an automated seeding and ice-melt rover.
-Prototype was awarded prizes in the ”Sustainability” and ”Best Home Robot” categories.
+Prototype was awarded prizes in the ”Sustainability” and ”Best Home Robot” categories. [**<font color="#0088cc">Here</font>**](https://devpost.com/software/spreadro-6zds3h) is a link to the Devpost for the project.
 (Spring, 2021)

 **Scorpion Rocket:** For Level 1 Certification, I am currently building a single-deploy Scorpion model rocket kit.
 Planning to fly in early May.
 (Spring, 2021)